microsoft/profile-explorer/docs/docs/assembly-view.md

 ##### Threads

-By default the Assembly view displays the function profile accumulated across all threads the function executed on.
+By default, the Assembly view displays the function profile accumulated across all threads the function executed on.
 Similar to instances, the profile can be filtered to consider only a subset of the threads.
 The Threads menu displays the threads IDs and their execution time percentage and value.

-The menu entries are checkboxes which allows selecting multiple threads to be included.
+The menu entries are checkboxes that allow multiple instances to be selected and included.
 Use the *All Threads* entry or uncheck all instances to view the entire function profile again.

 [![Profiling UI screenshot](img/assembly-threads_560x214.png){: style="width:350px"}](img/assembly-threads_560x214.png){:target="_blank"}

 ???+ note
-    *Hovering* with the mouse over the Assembly view tab displays a tooltip with details such as the total/self execution time, module and complete function name and if filtering is used, the name of the instances and threads included in the view.
+    *Hovering* with the mouse over the Assembly view tab displays a tooltip with details such as the total/self execution time, module and complete function name and, if filtering is used, the name of the instances and threads included in the view.

 ##### Export